 - Integration with Azure services.

-4) What is inbound and outbound connections in Azure?
+Q4) What are inbound and outbound connections in Azure?

 Inbound connections refer to the incoming traffic on your URL or IP address.